thesayyn/protoc-gen-ts/README.md

 Compile `.proto` files to plain TypeScript.
 Supports gRPC Node and gRPC Web.

+> [!NOTE]
+> As of 2024, this project has adopted Rust as its primary programming language, replacing JavaScript.
+> See [the issue](https://github.com/thesayyn/protoc-gen-ts/issues/255) for the details.

+## Important

 ## Features

 - Passes all required conformance tests